genesiscommunitysuccess/docs/docs/tutorials/quick-guides/fields_from_scratch.md

 ---
 id: fields-from-scratch
-sidebar_label: Generate Fields From Scratch
+sidebar_label: Generate fields from scratch
 sidebar_position: 1
-title: Generate Fields From Scratch
+title: Generate fields from scratch

 ---
 ## Introduction

-This guide walks you though how to setup a Genesis project using [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).
-At the end you will have generated fields that can be  used later in tables and views.
+This exercise walks you though how to set up a Genesis project using a [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).
+At the end, you will have generated fields that can be  used later in tables and views.

 ## Prerequisites

-You will need between 5 and 10 minutes to finish this guide.
+You will need between 5 and 10 minutes to finish this exercise.

 Required software: